openqbit-diy/MiniBlocklyChain/README.md

 VIII.
 OpenQbitRSA.- Extension for encryption and decryption with algorithm RSA.

 IX.
-OpenQbitP2PwithSSH.- Extension for configuration network share P2P File with Syncthing and network Tor configuration include SSH Cliente, if you use this extension, do not use extension OenQbitClientSSH.
+OpenQbitP2PwithSSH.- Extension for configuration network share P2P File with Syncthing and network Tor configuration include SSH Cliente, if you use this extension, do not use extension OpenQbitClientSSH.

 X.	  OpenQbitSSHClient.- Extension for create sessions with SSH (Secure Shell)